 Volunteers - Many school learning experiences are greatly enhanced with educational volunteers.
 This includes both volunteering at school and working on projects at home.
 Parent volunteers are necessary, encouraged and appreciated.
 If you are interested in becoming a volunteer, contact us at school.
 We need and want you!
-Per Board policy 3120.09 volunteers may be required to a background check at the district's expense.
+Per Board policy 3120.09 volunteers may be required to complete a background check at the district's expense.
 Volunteers are also required to check in with a driver's license, as all visitors to any building in the district.

 School Communication - Any questions?
 Need some help?
 Please call us at school.
 We're here to offer assistance in whatever way we can.
 Clear and timely communication between home and school and parent involvement all contribute to the total educational experience of the student.
-Communication from home to the school is required from legal guardian, parent, not step-parent or boyfriend/girlfriend.
-The following are just some examples of communication we expect will be taking place during the school year:
+Communication from home to the school is required from a legal guardian, parent or step-parent, not a significant other.

-- Attendance Calls to the school office whenever your child is absent. - A telephone call when a parent has a concern or question about anything at school. - A visit from a parent who is interested in seeing education "live" in the classroom, or who would like to speak personally with a staff member. - Reading the parent newsletter emailed every other month. - Notes and telephone calls from staff members to parents, regular parent newsletters. - Completed assignments brought home and returned by the student. - Special printed announcements from the school or Parent-Teacher Association about upcoming events. - Student report cards at the end of each grading period. - Newspaper articles telling of school programs and events. - ✤ A letter scheduling parent-teacher conference times with you. - PTA/PTO meetings as an important source of information. - Attending Family Learning Team (FLT) Meetings, these occur several times a year for parents to attend.
+- .
+The following are just some examples of communication we expect will be taking place during the school year: - Attendance Use the Campus Parent app or call the school office to report an absence. - A telephone call when a parent has a concern or question about anything at school. - A visit from a parent who is interested in seeing education "live" in the classroom, or who would like to speak personally with a staff member.

-Check email, social media, and classroom apps frequently for school and classroom updates.
+- Reading the parent newsletter emailed every other month. - Notes and telephone calls from staff members to parents, regular parent newsletters. - Completed assignments brought home and returned by the student. - Special printed announcements from the school or Parent-Teacher Organization about upcoming events. - Student report cards at the end of each grading period. - Newspaper articles telling of school programs and events. - Parent-teacher conferences twice a year. - PTO meetings as an important source of information. - Attending Family Engagement Nights that occur several times a year for families to attend. - Check email, social media, and classroom apps frequently for school and classroom updates.